briannadoubt/WooOS/README.md

 WooOS is a WooCommerce iOS SDK written in Swift.
 Designed to be intuitive and comprehensive, with most calls from the [WooCommerce REST API](http://woocommerce.github.io/woocommerce-rest-api-docs/) supported to enable downloading the WooCommerce store's data.

-PLEASE NOTE: This is beta software.
+**PLEASE NOTE:** This is beta software.
 While it is functional this library is not bug free.
-Please use this code at your own risk!
+Please use in production at your own risk, and contribute any fixes found by making a pull request.
+The help is much appreciated.

 ## Getting Started